totemmaker/totemmaker-docs/docs/labboard/main-screen.md

 ### VIN measurement

 When **VIN** mode is selected - it displays current voltage of **VIN** pin.
 It depends on DC power adapter.
 Typically it is 15 Volts.
-Older versions had 12 V power adapter.
+Older kits had 12 V power adapter.
+`---` is displayed if DC jack is not connected and **VIN** is not available.
 This mode is only for observation and does not contain any more features.

 ### VREG output